Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

 Reboot each of the NCN storage nodes **one at a time** going from the highest to the lowest number.

+   **NOTE:** You are doing a single storage node at a time, so please keep track of what ncn-s0xx you are on for these steps.

 1. Establish a console session to the NCN storage node that is going to be rebooted.
     1. Use the `${CSM_SCRIPTDIR}/ncnGetXnames.sh` script to get the xnames for each of the NCNs.